MPUSP/ignatov_et_al_2025/README.md

 ### Download Alignment Data
 1. Download alignment data `alignment_data.zip` from [DRYAD](https://doi.org/10.5061/dryad.j0zpc86rg).
-2. Unzip the downloaded data and move the 'alignment_data' folder into the project's main folder.
+2. Unzip the downloaded data and move the `alignment_data` folder into the project's main folder.
 3. Confirm that your project's folder now contains the subfolders: `analysis`, and `alignment_data`.
-4. Inside the `alignment_data` folder, you should find two subfolders, such as `riboseq_data`, and `iclip_data`.
+4. Inside the `alignment_data` folder, you should find the two subfolders `riboseq_data`, and `iclip_data`.

 ### Setup R Environment

-In order to execute the R scripts, you will need to following R libraries:
+In order to execute the R scripts, you will need the following R libraries:

 - R (4.3.1)
 - stringr ()